FMMT666/SiSeLi/doc/slReadme.txt

           index:   1   2   3   4   5   6   7   8      33
           content: 5, 65, 66, 67, 68, 69, -1, -1, ... -1

+        WARNING:
+          Calling slReadArray() with an invalid handle may return garbage at index 2..33.
+          The first byte will contain a valid "0" though...

         Example usage in Scilab: